-Search Engine Optimization—or SEO—is a term that may sound scary at first, but is simple when you break it down.
-It’s the process of optimizing your online content (website, blog or otherwise) for search engine algorithms like Google’s.
-Search engine algorithms are what look at all the content on the web, and lay it out on the search engine results pages.
-This is where your business will get found, or be lost in the world of “second page and beyond.”
-Your business’ SEO efforts are what determines your SERP (search engine results page) ranking, and consequently, determines how “findable” you are online to your customers.
+Search Engine Optimisation—or SEO—is a term that may sound scary at first but is simple when you break it down.
+It's the process of optimising your online content (website, blog or otherwise) for search engine algorithms like Google's.
+Search engine algorithms look at all the content on the web and lay it out on the search engine results pages.
+That's where your business will get found or end up in the world of "second page and beyond."
+Your business' SEO efforts determine your SERP (search engine results page) ranking and determine how "findable" you are online to your customers.

 Basic SEO terms

-Stands for Search Engine Results Page.
-The list of results that search engines formulate and present to the user after a search is made.
-Your SERP rank is where your website/content appears on the list of results.
+SERP stands for Search Engine Results Page.
+The list of results that search engines formulate and present to the user after performing a search.
+Your SERP rank is where your website/content appears on the results list.

-When one webpage hyperlinks to another website; very popular in blogging and creative writing.
+A backlink results when one webpage hyperlinks to another website—prevalent in blogging and creative writing.
 The more backlinks your website gets, the better your SERP rank!

 A word or phrase that a consumer enters in search.
-Your website and content should be optimized to draw in the consumers who are searching for specific keywords.
-E.g “best hairdresser Texas”
+Your website and content should be optimised to attract customers searching for specific keywords.
+E.g. “best hairdresser Texas.”

-Data that tells the search engines what your web page/content is about.
-This helps the search engine algorithms know if your content is relevant to what the consumer is looking for.
+Metadata is data used to inform the search engines about your web page/content.
+It helps the search engine algorithms know if your content is relevant to what the consumer is searching for online.

 Why does SEO matter to my business?

-If you’re thinking “well, that doesn’t matter for my business,” then you’re wrong!
-Optimizing your website and blog content with the right keywords, metadata, and other SEO factors will be hugely beneficial to your business.
+If you’re thinking, “well, that doesn’t matter for my business,” then you’re wrong!
+On the contrary, optimising your website and blog content with the right keywords, metadata, and other SEO factors will hugely benefit your business.

 If you play your SEO cards right, it will get your business found when customers ask Google and Bing about things relevant to your business.
-If you’re a Texan hairdresser, SEO can help you be found whether local Texans are searching “www.yourhairdresser.com (you)” or “best hairdresser Texas,” or even “where should I get my hair cut?”!
+If you’re a Texan hairdresser, SEO can help you appear in search results whether local Texans are searching “www.yourhairdresser.com (you)” or “best hairdresser Texas,” or even “where should I get my hair cut?”!

-Here are the four biggest reasons you should care about SEO, no matter what your business is.
+Here are the four biggest reasons you should care about SEO, regardless of your business.